FN-Org/GliAAns-UI-priv/src/main/deep_learning/README.md

 * **NVIDIA Driver:** Version **560.94** or newer.
 * **CUDA Version:** Compatible with CUDA **12.x** (tested on CUDA **12.6**).

+P.S.
+The model was also tested on a system equipped with 24GB of RAM.
+It is recommended to have at least this amount of memory for optimal performance.

 ---

 ## Steps